 - Press cancel.

 - Secure the lid on the pot and close the pressure-release valve.

 - Select manual and cook at high pressure for 6 minutes.

 - Open the lid.
-To remove the extra water, select sauté and let the extra water evaporate for an estimated 3 to 4 minutes.
+To remove the extra water, select sauté and let the extra water evaporate for a few minutes.
 Do not stir hard or the potatoes will break.

 - Add lemon juice, mix gently, and garnish with cilantro.

 - Transfer gently in a serving bowl immediately.

 - Serve with naans (Indian flatbread), rotis, or parathas.